 \subsection{Capturing relation}

-In the previous sections, we have partitioned certain steps of~$\wh{x}$ into gliders, and defined various properties for them, such as position, speed etc. All of these definitions were `static', i.e., for one particular vertex~$x\in X_{n,k}$.
-We now aim to investigate the behavior of gliders as we move from~$x$ to~$f(x)$ along the cycle~$C(x)$, i.e., we aim to understand the `dynamic' behavior of gliders over one time step.
-As long as a glider does not interact with other gliders, this motion is uniform with the corresponding speed; recall Figure~\ref{fig:gliders}~(a)+(b).
+As long as a glider does not interact with other gliders, its motion is uniform with the corresponding speed; recall Figure~\ref{fig:gliders}~(a)+(b).
 However, two gliders of different speeds interact with each other.
 Specifically, they participate in an overtaking, which boosts the faster glider that is overtaking, and delays the slower glider that is being overtaken; see Figure~\ref{fig:gliders}~(c)+(d).
 During an overtaking, the glider being overtaken is trapped by the overtaking glider and does not change its position.
 However, its bits are complemented, i.e., if it was non-inverted, it becomes inverted, and vice versa.
 In the following, we determine which free gliders participate in overtakings in the next time step (trapped gliders do not move, so they are ignored).

 The following definitions are illustrated in Figure~\ref{fig:capture}.
 We first define a binary relation~$\succ$ on the set of free gliders~$\Gammaf(x)$ as follows.
 For any $i \in \mathbb{Z}$ we define \marginpar{$w(i),w(I)$}